yglee730/llm-logical-error-detection/README.md

 # llm-logical-error-detection
-Dataset of the Paper 'Identifying Logical Errors in Novice Programmers' Codes using LLM'
+Dataset of the Paper 'Improving LLM Classification of Logical Errors by Integrating Error Relationship into Prompts' Codes using LLM'